-Later admission: In very exceptional circumstances Lewisham will consider a request for a delayed admission for an older child (ie for reception this will be those born before 1 September 2017 and for Year 7 those born before 1 September 2009).
+Later admission: In certain circumstances Lewisham will consider a request for a delayed admission for an older child, this is under the updated "summer born" guidecence from the DfE.

-- The application may be supported by the child's nursery/primary headteacher and/or an educational psychologist confirming that the child has learning delay or difficulty and their social maturity is well below that of their peers. - The parent agrees that their child will transfer to primary/secondary school with the later cohort regardless of the outcome of their applications and had not participated in the transfer scheme the year before.
+- The application should be supported by the child's nursery/primary headteacher and/or an educational psychologist confirming that the child has learning delay or difficulty and their social maturity is well below that of their peers. - The parent agrees that their child will transfer to primary/secondary school with the later cohort regardless of the outcome of their applications and had not participated in the transfer scheme the year before.